Monty Python and the Holy Grail: Plot

 Arthur and his knights regroup and are joined by Brother Maynard, his monk brethren, and three new knights: Bors, Gawain and Ector.
-They meet Tim the Enchanter, who directs them to a cave where the location of the Grail is said to be written.
+They meet Tim the Enchanter, a pyromancer who directs them to a cave where the location of the Grail is said to be written.
 The entrance to the cave is guarded by the Rabbit of Caerbannog.
 Underestimating it, the knights attack, but the Rabbit easily kills Bors, Gawain and Ector.
 Arthur uses the "Holy Hand Grenade of Antioch", provided by Brother Maynard, to destroy the creature.
-Inside the cave, they find an inscription from Joseph of Arimathea, directing them to Castle Aarrgh.
+Inside the cave, they find an inscription from Joseph of Arimathea, directing them to "the Castle of Aarrgh".
+They are interrupted by an attack from the animated "Legendary Black Beast" that lives in the cave, which devours Brother Maynard and pursues the others.
+Arthur and the knights escape after the film's animator unexpectedly suffers a fatal heart attack, erasing the Black Beast.

-An animated cave monster devours Brother Maynard, but Arthur and the knights escape after the animator unexpectedly suffers a fatal heart attack.
-The knights approach the Bridge of Death, where the bridge-keeper demands they answer three questions in order to pass or else be cast into the Gorge of Eternal Peril.
+The knights approach the Bridge of Death, where the soothsaying bridge-keeper demands they each answer three questions in order to pass or else be cast into the Gorge of Eternal Peril.
 Lancelot easily answers simple questions and crosses.
 An overly cocky Robin is defeated by an unexpectedly difficult question, and an indecisive Galahad fails an easy one; both are magically flung into the gorge.
-When Arthur asks for clarification on an obscure question about swallows, the bridge-keeper cannot answer and is himself thrown into the gorge.
+When Arthur asks for clarification on a question regarding the airspeed velocity of an unladen swallow, the bridge-keeper cannot answer and is himself thrown into the gorge.

 Arthur and Bedevere cannot find Lancelot, unaware that he has been arrested by police investigating the historian's death.
-The pair reach Castle Aarrgh, but find it occupied by the French soldiers.
+They find Castle Aarrgh occupied by the French soldiers from earlier in the film.
 After being repelled by showers of manure, they summon an army of knights and prepare to assault the castle.
-As the army charges, the police arrive, arrest Arthur and Bedevere for the murder of the historian and break the camera, ending the film.
+As the army charges, the police arrive, arrest Arthur and Bedevere on suspicion of the murder of the historian, and break the camera, abruptly ending the film.